stakater/tekton-catalog/README.md

 `tilt-settings.json` files contains configuration used by Tiltfile to apply defined resource to the cluster.
 Users have to update these values according to their context.

-**allow_k8s_contexts:** For local testing, default value for SNOs is `default/api-vmw-sno1-lab-kubeapp-cloud:6443/kube:admin`.
-Change this to `stakater-actions-runner-controller/kubernetes-default-svc:443/system:serviceaccount:stakater-actions-runner-controller:actions-runner-controller-runner-deployment` before pushing the code to github for testing workflow.
+**allow_k8s_contexts:**
+- Default value is `stakater-actions-runner-controller/kubernetes-default-svc:443/system:serviceaccount:stakater-actions-runner-controller:actions-runner-controller-runner-deployment` which is used by github actions.
+- For local testing, Update the value with SNO context.
+You can get the current context by running `oc config current-context`.
+- Similar to `default/api-vmw-sno1-lab-kubeapp-cloud:6443/kube:admin`.

+**default_registry:**
-**default_registry**: Configure this value according to your context `image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud`.
+- Configure this value according to your context `image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud`.
-Alternatively, you can navigate to `Network > Routes` in `openshift-image-registry` namespace on Openshift Console to find image registry url.
+- Alternatively, you can navigate to `Network > Routes` in `openshift-image-registry` namespace on Openshift Console to find image registry url.

 ### update_settings(max_parallel_updates = 1)